 Moving most of your belongings, while time-consuming, is simple: you pack books in boxes, wrap glass in paper, and take furniture apart.
 Better yet, you hire a moving company to pack for you.
 However, some items can be challenging to move.
 Fish tanks, for example, take more forethought and research before you move.
-Houseplants are another more challenging item to move properly.
+Moving house plants is another challenge.

 This guide can help you know how to move your plants with you.

 Start Preparing a Few Weeks Before

 Plants may seem resilient, but they can be very sensitive to changes in soil, temperature, moisture, and light.
 To help spread out the shock, start getting your plants ready for the move a few weeks before your move-in date.

 You’ll want to move your plants in basic plastic pots.
 Because some ferns and palms have large, heavy decorative pots, moving them in the pots becomes challenging.
 Simple lightweight pots make moving house plants much easier.